lunelson/sass-list-maps/README.md

 ## Sass List–Maps

-Forward-compatible map (hash) functionality for [libsass](https://github.com/hcatlin/libsass) and [ruby-sass](http://sass-lang.com/) < 3.3.x, using lists.
+Forward-compatible map (hash) functionality for [libsass](https://github.com/hcatlin/libsass) and [ruby-sass](http://sass-lang.com/) < 3.3.x using lists.

 ![](sass-hash.jpg)

 *Some Sass hash.
-Not everyone likes this joke, strangely.*
+Not everyone likes this joke somehow.*

 ###### Latest Updates

-* 0.9.2 improves performance with rewritten `set-nth()` function
+* 0.9.2 -- improved performance with `set-nth()` function
-* 0.9.2 includes `get()`, `merge()`, and `set()` aliases by default
+* 0.9.2 -- included `get()`, `merge()`, and `set()` aliases by default
 * now listed at the [sache.in](http://www.sache.in/) directory of Sass & Compass Extensions

 ###### Try it out

-You can now test-drive these functions [at Sassmeister in this pre-loaded gist](http://sassmeister.com/gist/8645654), or you can just set the compiler to Sass 3.2.x or libsass and include the "Sass List–Maps" library.
+You can test-drive these functions [at Sassmeister in this pre-loaded gist](http://sassmeister.com/gist/8645654), and you can use them in your own Sassmeister gists by setting the compiler to Sass 3.2.x or libsass and including the "Sass List–Maps" extension in the control panel.

 ###### Install it

-Sass List-Maps can now be installed locally as a Bower component or a gem Compass extension:
+Sass List-Maps can now be installed as a Bower component or a gem (Compass extension) as alternative to cloning, downloading or cutting and pasting from this repo:

 ```sh
 # installation with bower